-- The fact that gold exposes owners to 28% long-term capital gains taxes which, in hyperinflation, cause you to owe real taxes on hyperinflated, paper “gains”
+- The fact that gold exposes owners to 28 percent long-term capital gains taxes which, in hyperinflation, cause you to owe real taxes on hyperinflated, paper “gains.”

 - The fact that governments throughout history have penalized gold ownership or resorted to financial repression, such as forcing citizens to sell their gold to the government at below-market rates.